google/clusterfuzz/README.md

 - Regression finding through [bisection](https://en.wikipedia.org/wiki/Bisection_(software_engineering)).
 - Statistics for analyzing fuzzer performance, and crash rates.
 - Easy to use web interface for management and viewing crashes.
-- Support for coverage guided fuzzing and blackbox fuzzing.
+- Support for coverage guided fuzzing (e.g. libFuzzer and AFL) and blackbox fuzzing.

 ## Overview